ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 algorithm choices.

-Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters, and `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
+Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
+Clients MAY specify a query parameter `task_id` when sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
 If the aggregator does not recognize the task ID, then it responds with HTTP status code 404 Not Found and an error of type `unrecognizedTask`.

+An aggregator is free to use different HPKE configurations for each task with which it's configured.
+If the task ID is missing from a client's request, the aggregator MAY abort with an error of type `missingTaskID`, in which case the client SHOULD retry the request with a well-formed task ID included.

-The aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfig` value:
+An aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfig` value:

 [TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]